 To run on KNL nodes, use "-C knl" instead of "-C haswell".

-Users in this queue are limited to a single running job on as many as 64 nodes for up to 4 hours.
+Users in this queue are limited to two jobs running job on as many as 64 nodes for up to 4 hours.
 Additionally, each NERSC allocation (MPP repo) is further limited to a total of 64 nodes between all their interactive jobs (KNL or haswell).
 This means that if UserA in repo m9999 has a job using 1 haswell node, UserB (who is also in repo m9999) can have a simultaneous job using 63 haswell nodes or 63 KNL nodes, but not 64 nodes.
-Since this is intended for interactive work, each user can submit only one job at a time (either KNL or haswell).
+Since this is intended for interactive work, each user can submit only two jobs at a time (either KNL or haswell).
 KNL nodes are currently limited to quad,cache mode only.
-You can only run single node job; sub-node jobs like those in the shared queue are not possible.
+You can only run full node jobs; sub-node jobs like those in the shared queue are not possible.

 We have configured this queue to reject the job if it cannot be scheduled within a few minutes.
 This could be because the job violates the single job per user limit, the total number of nodes per NERSC allocation limit, or because there are not enough nodes available to satisfy the request.
 In some rare cases, jobs may also be rejected because the batch system is overloaded and wasn't able to process your job in time.
 If that happens, please resubmit.